iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.6/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.va.mobilehealth.ncptsd.covid 5 reviews"/>
 </p>

+> This is an amazing app because it has so many mental health resources available whenever you need them.
+I've often thought about putting together an "emergency toolbox" for my mental health, and that's pretty much what this is.
+I hope it will continue to be available after the pandemic.
+My therapist recommended it as a handy tool.<br> :date: __2021-05-12 00:14:58__

+> I am a Veteran and this app is simply amazing.
+It is very easy to navigate.
+I like it!! 👌🏽❤<br> :date: __2021-05-11 23:58:23__

 > This app really helps.
 It offers good advices if needed.
 I really recommend this.<br> :date: __2021-04-27 03:24:16__

 > So many different options to explore, and learn.<br> :date: __2021-03-31 00:43:04__